v411e/hasswebhookbot/README.md

 2. Create client and instance
 3. Configure instance `base_url`

 After setting up the plugin just invite the bot into an *encrypted* room.
 Each room has an indvidual "webhook url".
 To get yours just write `!ha`.
-The bot replies with the `WEBHOOK_URL` of your room and also generates some YAML code for the configuration of your homeassistant instance (like below).
+The bot replies with the `WEBHOOK_URL` of your room and also generates some YAML code for the configuration of your home assistant instance (like below).

 `configuration.yaml` on HA (don't forget to reload):
 ```yaml